uppsala-makerspace/loerdagskurser/docs/kurserna/om_laserskaerarekursen_generated_en.md

-# About the soldering course
+# About the laser cutter course

 The laser cutting course is one of [the courses](https://uppsala-makerspace.github.io/loerdagskurser/kurserna)